FripeX/ali-ljean-tache/README.md

 # ali-ljean-tache

+[OUTDATED]

 Bot darwich discord JS

-I'll not push updates anymore u can work on it and don't forget to credit me !
+I'll not push updates anymore u can work on it

-FripeX#7224
+FripeX